Section 7: Child Protection Conferences

 Key to these considerations is what is in the child's best interests, informed by the child's wishes and feelings.

 Where the child's needs are complex, inter-agency working will continue to be important.
 Where appropriate, a Child in Need Plan should be drawn up and reviewed at regular intervals, on a multi-agency basis.
-Conference may wish to recommend how often the multi-agency meetings should take place.
+Conference may wish to set the date for the first CIN review meeting and recommend how often the multi-agency meetings should take place.

 In all cases, the conference minutes should record clearly where there is dissent from a conference decision and the reasons why there is this disagreement.

 A Pre-birth Child Protection Conference is an Initial Child Protection Conference concerning an unborn child.
-It carries the same status and conveys the same purpose as an Initial Child Protection Conference (LSCB Procedures, Section 9: Unborn child further outlines referral and planning)
+It carries the same status and conveys the same purpose as an Initial Child Protection Conference (NYSCB Procedures, Section 9: Unborn child further outlines referral and planning).

 Timing of the conference